bugzilla/bugzilla/docs/en/rst/api/core/v1/bug.rst

 target_milestone    string   A valid target milestone for this product. flags               array    Flags objects to add to the bug.
 The object format
-                             is described in the Flag object below.
+                             is described in the Flag object below. keywords            array    One or more valid keywords to add to this bug. dependson           array    One or more valid bug ids that this bug depends on. blocked             array    One or more valid bug ids that this bug blocks.
 ==================  =======  ====================================================

 Flag object: